-A 280 MWe FNR has 16 fully independent heat removal systems connected to four independent cooling towers.
+A 300 MWe FNR has 8 fully independent heat removal systems connected to four independent cooling towers.
 This level of independence provides protection in depth against loss of cooling failures.

 SAFE ACCESS TO ROOF SPACE:

-This may involve a shielded route via the stairwell in one of the heat exchange galleries and a shielded cat walk and/or work cart.
+This may involve a shielded route via the stairwells adjacent to the heat exchange galleries and a shielded cat walk and/or work cart.
 The monitoring electroncs package might be mounted on a track which moves it from a shielded area to the center of the ceiling over the primary sodium pool.
 The worst case level of Na-24 gamma radiation in the ceiling space needs to be identified.

 SAFE ACCESS TO BELOW POOL DECK SPACE:

-On-site personnel are required to do periodic routine non-nuclear preventive maintenance on the intermediate heat exchangers, induction pumps, steam generators, turbo-generators, condensers, cooling towers and related mechanical and electrical equipment and to make repairs as necessary.
-However, this maintenace work should not involve any exposure to dangerous radiation.
-There is sufficient redundancy in the FNR support equipment that some of the heat transport systems can be shut down for maintenance or repair while others remain in operation.
-Thus the only reason for keeping staff on the reactor site 24/7 is compliance with steam power plant regulations and maintenance of site security.
+There is also required maintenance on steam pressure regulating valves, lower manifold drain valves, water pumps, turbo-generators, condensers, cooling towers and related mechanical and electrical equipment in the surrounding turbogenerator halls.
+However, this maintenance work should not involve any potential exposure to dangerous radiation.
+There is sufficient redundancy in the intermediate heat exchangers that some of the heat transport systems can be shut down for later skilled maintenance or repair while others remain in operation.
+Thus the only reason for keeping staff on the FNR site 24/7 is compliance with steam power plant regulations and requirements for site security.